intangibleSquid/i101-innovator-website/README.md

 ## GitHub Workflow Summary

-ordered list of steps (numbers)
+1. Create a New Branch
+2. Create / Upload New Files
+3. Edit Files
+4. Commit Changes
+5. Open a Pull Request
+6. **[OPTIONAL]** Comment Your Pull Request
+7. **[OPTIONAL]** Merge Your Pull Request
+8. **[OPTIONAL]** Delete Your New Branch
+9. ***Repeat as Necessary***

 > **FINAL NOTE:** See, even this readme file is a work-in-progress!
 I wanted to get a complete version of these instructions uploaded as soon as possible so that we could all start working on the website, so I only covered the Web Browser / GitHub Method, but honestly, I think that's all we really need for now anyway.
 I use the command line, but it's a lot more complicated, and using the Web Browser first will make it a lot easier to understand the `git` commands later if you want to learn.
 The Desktop App isn't hard to use either, although I haven't used it for a long time, and there are also VSCode plugins that make using GitHub easy too.
 I would recommend using the Web Browser until you get used to it though, as it's a great place to start.
-Welcome to GitHub everyone!